Media contact: Pamela Seelman, Marketing Director, International Crane Foundation, 608-320-0685.

-Illegal shootings are a major threat to the survival of Endangered Whooping Cranes.
+Illegal shootings are a significant threat to the survival of Endangered Whooping Cranes.
 Historically, shootings contributed to the decline of Whooping Cranes to the brink of extinction.
 People shot Whooping Cranes for the millinery trade, trophy hunting, museum collections, sustenance and recreation.
-Today, those of us who work in conservation would like to think that we are past the period where people would shoot Whooping Cranes, but sadly this is not so – most recently in July 2018, a man shot a Whooping Crane on private property in Louisiana.
+Today, those of us who work in conservation would like to think we are past the period where people would shoot Whooping Cranes, but sadly this is not so.

 The International Crane Foundation takes this issue seriously.
-We’ve gathered information about 29 confirmed cases of Whooping Crane shootings since 1967, the year that the Whooping Crane was listed as a federally endangered species.
+We’ve gathered information on 34 confirmed cases of Whooping Crane shootings since 1967, the year that the Whooping Crane was listed as a federally endangered species.
 What do these past cases tell us about the problem of Whooping Crane shootings?

 Since Whooping Crane reintroductions began in the 1990s, the majority of shooting cases have taken place in reintroduced populations.
-In cases where the location of a Whooping Crane shooting could be defined as public or private land, twelve shooting cases took place on private land and three took place on public land.
+In cases where the location of a Whooping Crane shooting could be defined as public or private land, eighteen shooting cases took place on private land, and four took place on public land.

-All identified perpetrators were white men with an average age of 27.6.
-Some of the perpetrators had prior convictions such as a citation for driving under the influence of alcohol.
-In six cases the perpetrators also conducted concurrent crimes, such as vandalism of property, shooting other non-game wildlife or game wildlife out of season.
+All identified perpetrators were white men with an average age of 26.3.
+Some of the perpetrators had prior convictions, such as a citation for driving under the influence of alcohol.
+In six cases, the perpetrators also conducted concurrent crimes, such as vandalism of property and shooting other non-game wildlife or game wildlife out of season.
 In multiple cases, alcohol was listed as a possible contributing factor.

-In the majority of cases, 71%, Whooping Crane shooting incidents were not related to hunting.
-In the few cases that involved hunters, the hunters were already in violation of a hunting regulation, such as shooting before legal hunting hours, when poor lighting makes identification difficult.
-In these cases, one might argue that the person was, in fact, poaching as people who violate hunting regulations are considered poachers.
+In the majority of cases, 74 percent, Whooping Crane shooting incidents were not related to hunting.
+However, in the few cases that involved hunters, the hunters were already in violation of a hunting regulation, such as shooting before legal hunting hours, when poor lighting makes identification difficult.
+In these cases, one might argue that the person was poaching as people who violate hunting regulations are considered poachers.